 DOTA 2 pulled 20 million viewers in 2014.

 They’re even more impressive when you consider the viewership for other major sporting events that year: 5 million watched the National Hockey League’s Stanley Cup Finals.
 The World Series had 13.8 million.
 The NBA Finals had 15.5 million.

-The growing popularity of college varsity esports are not just great for the future of professional esports and gaming in general (and make no mistake, it’s growing: the NCAA is already considering their role in the sport).
+The growing popularity of college varsity esports is not just great for the future of professional esports and gaming in general (and make no mistake, it’s growing: the NCAA is already considering their role in the sport).

 With esports, a little investing goes a long way.

 Esports training facilities are more affordable than regular sports training facilities.
-And, with the right sponsors, some programs don’t have to worry about supplying the gaming chairs, or high-end computers, or other gear.
+And, with the right sponsors, some programs don’t have to worry about supplying gaming chairs, or high-end computers, or other gear.

-And an esports training facility doesn’t need a new, state-of-the-art million dollar building.
+And an esports training facility doesn’t need a new, state-of-the-art million-dollar building.
 Many schools recommission old rooms that aren’t seeing much use.
 They gut it, spruce it up, and fill it with gaming gear.

 Boom, there’s your varsity esports training facility.

 When you think about the kind of money that’s dumped into sports (even state taxpayer money, for things like stadiums), it’s impressive to think that they’re getting outwatched by esports.
 Part of this could be the ease of viewing, since big tournaments, like the League of Legends Worlds, are free to watch and based online.